twschan/CI_MS1_Tessa_Chan/README.md

 The colour scheme are mostly muted tones to give the subtleness to the website and also to make the images stand out.

 ![colour scheme](wireframe/colour-scheme.png)
-* #FFFFFF White - Use on navigation bar and the footer, good readability against darker shades so the main logo and designer name will stand out.
 * #F2F2F2 Light Gray - Primary background-colour use to bring attention to design elements, good for dark on light designs.
 * #E7E1D3 Beige - Secondary background-colour can go well with lighter tone images.